cloudfoundry/community/toc/rfc/rfc-draft-generic-per-route-features.md

 contents as-is without modification or, if the field exceeds technical limitations, MUST raise an error.

+### Route-Registrar

+Route-registrar MUST offer the new features in its config as they are added to the other components.

 #### Gorouter

 Gorouter MUST accept the new field and parse its contents.
 If the map cannot be parsed it MUST